Chinese

 Position: Home >> News >> Content

-Yu Miaojie Addresses the CCICED Annual Meeting
+Yu Miaojie Addresses CCICED Annual Meeting

 Date: 2024-10-15 Source:

-Yu Miaojie stated that the research team primarily focused on China’s trade in low-carbon technology products, summarizing the following three important empirical characteristics of low-carbon technology product trade through data analysis: Firstly, China’s share of low-carbon technology products in the global export market has achieved significant growth over the past three decades, rising from just 1.1% in 1992 to 18% in 2022.
+Yu Miaojie stated that the research team primarily focused on China’s trade in low-carbon technology products, summarizing the following three important empirical characteristics of low-carbon technology product trade through data analysis.
+Firstly, China’s share of low-carbon technology products in the global export market has achieved significant growth over the past three decades, rising from just 1.1% in 1992 to 18% in 2022.
 This growth has propelled China into becoming one of the world’s leading suppliers of green and low-carbon technologies and products, leading the global transformation towards green and low-carbon development.
 Secondly, China has transitioned from being a net importer of low-carbon technology products to becoming a net exporter of such products.
 Thirdly, China’s outstanding performance in the trade of low-carbon technology products is not only driven by the new energy vehicle sector but also widely involves key technologies in pollution control, power generation, and energy storage.

 Yu Miaojie noted that the research team used the gravity model in international trade to empirically test the determinants of trade partners’ engagement with China in low-carbon technology product trade.
-Their findings were as follows: Firstly, the economic size of trade partners, measured by their gross domestic product (GDP), plays a significant role.
+Their findings were as follows.
+Firstly, the economic size of trade partners, measured by their gross domestic product (GDP), plays a significant role.
 Countries with larger economies tend to import more low-carbon technology products from China.
 Secondly, the affluence level of trade partners, measured by their per capita GDP, has an inverse impact on the volume of low-carbon technology product imports from China.
 This suggests that developing countries are more inclined to import low-carbon technology products from China.
 Thirdly, the exchange rate stability of trade partners effectively promotes the import of low-carbon technology products from China.
 Countries with more stable exchange rates tend to import more such products from China.

 Yu Miaojie emphasized that the research team further assessed the environmental impact of importing low-carbon technology products from China on trade partners, i.e., the importing countries.
 The study results indicate that low-carbon technology products from China can effectively reduce the carbon dioxide (CO2) emissions of importing countries.
 This environmental effect is statistically significant across different measures of CO2 emissions and has substantial economic significance.
-There are three important economic mechanisms for these environmental benefits:
+There are three important economic mechanisms for these environmental benefits.

 Firstly, the human capital and education level of importing countries, including sustainability education, can significantly amplify the emission reduction effects of imported low-carbon technology products.